-The Ombudsman received a very high number of calls from individuals with disabilities, as has been the case in previous fiscal years.
-Approximately 76% or a total of 28 of the cases addressed by the Ombudsman in FY22 had a disability code associated with their Medicaid eligibility or were self-reported.
+The Ombudsman received calls from individuals with disabilities, as has been the case in previous fiscal years.
+A total of 86 of the cases addressed by the Ombudsman in FY23 had a disability code associated with their Medicaid eligibility or were self-reported.
 The range of disabilities recorded is very broad, and includes mental illness, chronic health problems, traumatic brain injuries as well as developmental disabilities and substance abuse.
 The high number of contacts from individuals with disabilities speaks volumes to the difficulty this population experiences when attempting to navigate the Medicaid Managed Care system.
 It should be noted that the collaboration between BHOs, RAE plans and community resources has been very beneficial for such clients and their guardians.
 It provides the coordination of care that they need to effectively manage their healthcare needs.